Where in the UK is most affected by the flu surge as pressure mounts on hospitals

 “We have recruited 2,500 more GPs and modernised GP appointment booking, keeping patients cared for in the community and out of hospital.

-“The offer I have made to the BMA would help solve the jobs problem resident doctors are facing, and bring an end to strike action this Christmas, which is the most dangerous time of year.
+“The offer I have made to the British Medical Association would help solve the jobs problem resident doctors are facing, and bring an end to strike action this Christmas, which is the most dangerous time of year.
 I urge resident doctors not to inflict further damage on the NHS, vote for this deal, and call off the Christmas strikes.”

 Join our commenting forum